Christian Arroyo Player Props: Red Sox vs. Rangers

 Christian Arroyo At The Plate

-- Arroyo is batting .242 with 11 doubles, three home runs and six walks.
+- Arroyo is batting .243 with 11 doubles, three home runs and seven walks.

+- In 51.1% of his 47 games this season, Arroyo has picked up at least one hit.
+He's also had nine multi-hit games.

-- Arroyo has had an RBI in 11 games this season (23.9%), including five multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in one contest.
+- Arroyo has picked up an RBI in 23.4% of his games this season, with two or more RBI in 10.6% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.